mckenzies125/Handling_VoterData_with_DataStructures/README.md

 4.) support <last-name> <first-name> <strength>

-Simulates contacting the voter named Mike Lewis, and hearing that their strength of support has increased by 20 points.
+Simulates contacting the voter named, and hearing that their strength of support has increased by 20 points.
 Don't worry about how our volunteers determine that this is the case; they are highly trained!
 The initial strength of support of each voter should be set at 75.
 You may assume that <strength> will be entered as a positive integer.
 That is, a voter's strength of support can only increase throughout the day.
 The purpose of keeping track of strength of support is to help determine which voter to drive to the polls next.